He has shown you, O mortal, what is good.

 Josiah and his mother invited the man into the restaurant.
 He sat there and no one waited on him, so Josiah got the man a menu while his mother explained to the man that he could order whatever he liked.
 At this point the other customers were watching the story unfold.
 But what really got their attention was what Josiah did when the food arrived.
 He sang out loud, “God our Father, God our Father, we thank you, we thank you, for our many blessings, for our many blessings, Amen, Amen.”
 Josiah’s mother recalled, “I cried, the man cried, and everyone cried.”

-In this week's Haftorah reading, we come across one of the most simple yet most important verses in the entire Torah.
+In today’s verse from the book of Micah, we come across one of the most simple, yet most important verses in the entire Torah.
 Leading up to the verse, God had rebuked Israel.
 He recalled the countless acts of love and kindness that He had done on their behalf, asking little in return.
 Yet, Israel betrayed God.

 The prophet Micah, speaking for God, told the people they were not asked to bring extravagant offerings, to give up much at all, and certainly not to give up their children as was common in idolatrous practices at the time.
 Rather, he reminded them, “ . . . what does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God.”